TheOneWhoDoesNotCode/headroom_case_study/headroom/docs/business_logic.md

   - Business Insight Footer: Cuts manual consolidation from weeks to minutes; enforces consistency across brands/markets; highlights actionable growth priorities.
 - Styling tips
   - Use semi‑transparent overlays for definitions; bold the term then short definition.
-  - Keep currency as €M with 1 decimal; ROI with 2 decimals.
+  - Keep currency as €M with 1 decimal; Priority Score with 2 decimals.
   - Add “Data as of <YYYY‑MM‑DD>” to the app and screenshots.

 13) FAQ (quick answers)
 - Why not rank purely by headroom?
-Because ease of capture matters; access and momentum change near‑term ROI.
+Because ease of capture matters; access and momentum change near‑term priority.
 - Where’s ‘Accessible Patients’ in the math?
 Modeled via Access_Score (v1).
 Can be explicit as an additional multiplier in v2.
 - Can we validate assumptions?
 Yes—add a validation layer (ranges, null checks) and a sensitivity test on weights.
 - How does this scale?
 Same logic; swap loaders to Oracle/Snowflake and schedule nightly; see next_steps.md.